plake06/ec-sdk/plugins/kepware/README.md

 ## Introduction
 The Kepware plugin is designed to benefit the Predix subscribers who are interested in the Kepware-->PxEventHub data-ingestion initiative.
 The plugin is capable of performing a realtime protocols-exchange for ingress protocols such as MQTT, WebSocket, HTTP, OPC UA/DA, TCP, and several high-performance egress frameworks, e.g. gRPC, supported by Predix EventHub service.

-This usage guide assumes that the user has the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.
-If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.
+This usage guide assumes that the reader has the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to a EC service in Predix.
+If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as for your beginning.

 The GE Power Clearwater plant adopted the [Enterprise-Connect Four-way Bi-directional Virtual Connectivity](https://github.com/Enterprise-connect/ec-sdk/wiki/EC-Agent#usage-scenario-one--four-way-bi-directional-virtual-connectivity) topolygy for its Kepware plugin usage.
-This instuction manual will use the plant as an example to pivot towards its overall usage and deployment strategy.
+This instruction manual will use the plant as an example to pivot towards its overall usage and deployment strategy.

 ### High-Level Network-Comp.
 Deployment Diagram
 Avaialbe also in [the original format](https://www.lucidchart.com/invitations/accept/38742699-09fe-4f68-ada9-dbb82fa1efd0)